Kali: In Bengali tradition

-Kali is a central figure in late medieval Bengal devotional literature, with such notable devotee poets as Kamalakanta Bhattacharya (1769–1821), Ramprasad Sen (1718–1775).
+Kali is a central figure in late medieval Bengal devotional literature, with such notable devotee poets as Kamalakanta Bhattacharya (1769–1821) and Ramprasad Sen (1718–1775).
 With the exception of being associated with Parvati as Shiva's consort, Kāli is rarely pictured in Hindu legends and iconography as a motherly figure until Bengali devotions beginning in the early eighteenth century.
 Even in Bengāli tradition her appearance and habits change little, if at all.

 The Tantric approach to Kāli is to display courage by confronting her on cremation grounds in the dead of night, despite her terrible appearance.
 In contrast, the Bengali devotee adopts the attitude of a child, coming to love her unreservedly.
 In both cases, the goal of the devotee is to become reconciled with death and to learn acceptance of the way that things are.
 These themes are addressed in Rāmprasād's work.
 Rāmprasād comments in many of his other songs that Kāli is indifferent to his wellbeing, causes him to suffer, brings his worldly desires to nothing and his worldly goods to ruin.
-He also states that she does not behave like a mother should and that she ignores his pleas:
+He also states that she does not behave like a mother should and that she ignores his pleas.

 To be a child of Kāli, Rāmprasād asserts, is to be denied of earthly delights and pleasures.
 Kāli is said to refrain from giving that which is expected.
 To the devotee, it is perhaps her very refusal to do so that enables her devotees to reflect on dimensions of themselves and of reality that go beyond the material world.

-A significant portion of Bengali devotional music features Kāli as its central theme and is known as Shyama Sangeet ("Music of the Night").
-Mostly sung by male vocalists, today women have taken to this form of music.
+A significant portion of Bengali devotional music features Kāli as its central theme and is known as Shyama Sangeet.

 Kāli is especially venerated in the festival of Kali Puja in eastern India – celebrated when the new moon day of Ashwin month coincides with the festival of Diwali.
 The practice of animal sacrifice is still practiced during Kali Puja in Bengal, Orissa, and Assam, though it is rare outside of those areas.
 The Hindu temples where this takes place involves the ritual slaying of goats, chickens and sometimes male water buffalos.
 Throughout India, the practice is becoming less common.
 The rituals in eastern India temples where animals are killed are generally led by Brahmin priests.
 A number of Tantric Puranas specify the ritual for how the animal should be killed.
 A Brahmin priest will recite a mantra in the ear of the animal to be sacrificed, in order to free the animal from the cycle of life and death.
 Groups such as People for Animals continue to protest animal sacrifice based on court rulings forbidding the practice in some locations.